-It’s difficult to believe that the summer holidays are here already.
-It can be difficult to keep the kids happy at weekends let alone for six weeks of summer, and soaring costs can make the task a whole lot harder.
+The summer holidays are here!
+It can be a tricky task to keep the kids happy for six or eight whole weeks, especially with soaring costs making the task even harder.

 Arrange a date with the telly

-If the kids don’t fancy the outdoors or the British weather is doing its best to dampen our spirits, settle in with a good DVD box set or catch up online with television that you’ve missed over the last few weeks.
+If the kids don’t fancy the outdoors, or the British weather is doing its best to dampen your spirits, why not settle indoors with a good box set or catch up with any TV you’ve missed over the last few weeks?

-If they’ve already seen everything take a trip to the local library – you could do a fact-finding mission or just let them get on with it if they’re happy to be bookworms!
+If they’ve already seen everything, take a trip to the local library instead.
+You could do a fact-finding mission or just let them get on with it if they’re happy to be bookworms.

-Unlike in England and Wales, camping in the wild is free in Scotland, provided you’re well away from property and roads.
-If Scotland’s too far, you’ll need permission of the landowner before pitching your tent.
-They don’t usually mind as long as you respect the land.
+Did you know that camping in the wild is totally free in Scotland?
+(Provided you’re well away from private property and roads).
+But, if you want to camp in England or Wales, you’ll need permission from the landowner before pitching your tent.
+And you might need to pay for it.
+They don’t usually mind as long as you respect the land and don’t litter.

-The vast amount of fascinating museums across the country gives us the chance to teach the kids about history, industry, nature, fashion, science and the universe – you’ll probably learn lots yourselves too!
+The vast amount of fascinating museums and art galleries across the country gives us the chance to teach the kids about history, industry, nature, fashion, science and the universe.
+You’ll probably learn a lot yourself too!

-You can visit the Natural History Museum, the Imperial War Museum, the National Media Museum, the National Railway Museum, the National Football Museum and the Science Museum, to name but a few, all completely free of charge.
+You can visit the Natural History Museum, the Imperial War Museum, the National Media Museum, the National Railway Museum, the National Football Museum and the Science Museum (to name a few) all totally free of charge.